Skip to main content

 Good - this proposal was clearly explained and is scientifically sound, apart from the use of a large angle for the oscillations.
 It was succinctly written, and most components of the experiment were clearly described.
 A little more detail in the justification for using \(20\) oscillations is necessary.

-This page titled 27.7: Sample proposal review (Measuring g using a pendulum) is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Ryan D. Martin, Emma Neary, Joshua Rinaldo, and Olivia Woodman via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 27.7: Sample proposal review (Measuring g using a pendulum) is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Ryan D. Martin, Emma Neary, Joshua Rinaldo, and Olivia Woodman via source content that was edited to the style and standards of the LibreTexts platform.